ssfsx17/sky-islands/core.md

 - Target: Single
 - Magical projectile attack, whose damage is based on the element used.
 Furthermore, if your Magic Accuracy is higher than the target's Magic Evasion, then add a status condition to the target, based on the element used.
   - Air: Suffocation
+    - **Suffocation** - Lose an amount of Health equal to 10% of your Maximum Health per status phase.
+Horizontal movement is limited to 5 feet.
+Removed whenever you take Earth elemental damage.
   - Crystal: Fragility
+    - **Fragility** - Physical Armor is zero.
+Removed whenever you take magical damage.
+Can be removed by spending all action points to recollect yourself.
   - Dark: Forgetfulness
+    - **Forgetfulness** - Lose an amount of Energy equal to 25% of your Maximum Energy per status phase.
+Removed whenever you take Light elemental damage.
   - Earth: Entombed
+    - **Entombed** - Unable to move.
+Physical Evasion is zero.
+Removed whenever you take Air elemental damage.
   - Fire: Melting
+    - **Melting** - Lose an amount of Health equal to 10% of your Maximum Health per status phase.
+Physical Armor and Magical Armor are halved.
+Removed whenever you take Water elemental damage.
   - Light: Babbling
+    - **Babbling** - Unable to do actions that require speaking, or spending Energy.
+Removed whenever you take Dark elemental damage.
   - Moon: Moon Madness
+    - **Moon Madness** - You are only able to do unarmed attacks and techniques.
+Removed whenever you take Wood elemental damage.
   - Water: Dehydration
+    - **Dehydration** - Physical Power is zero.
+Removed whenever you take Water elemental damage.
   - Wood: Blood Poisoning
+    - **Blood Poisoning** - Lose an amount of Health equal to 25% of your Maximum Health per status phase.
+Removed whenever you take Moon elemental damage.

 ### Martial Techs